D7ry/PayloadInterpreter/README.md

 @SAV|actor value(in the form of int)|(magnitude as float) - set actor value
 @MAV|av(in the form of int)|-+(magnitude as float) - modify actor value

+# Dummy event
+Payload Interpreter comes with a nemesis behavior patch that installs a dummy animation event into Skyrim that you can safely use.
+This allows you to call payload instructions freely at any time stamp of any animation.

+The dummy event is `PAE`.
+For example, `PAE.@CAST|...` is a valid instruction.